 A performance lecture exploring Cassani‘s thoughts and findings on exposing and highlighting deception in performance.

 Nowhere: European Cultural Collaborations Post-Brexit

-Humber Street Gallery (First Floor) – 4pm
+Humber Street Gallery (Gallery Two) – 4pm

 Hull has always had strong connections to Europe and HTBA’s work reflected this, featuring regular commissions of digital work in collaboration with major European media art centres.
 Now that Brexit is taking hold, this panel discusses how arts and culture will be affected in Hull.
 Curated by Helen Kaplinsky.